-Then, an instrumented hammer2 (figure 1.1b) is used to apply forces to the structure in a controlled way.
-Tests have been conducted to determine the most suitable hammer tip (ranging from a metallic one to a soft plastic one).
-The softer tip has been found to give best results as it injects more energy in the low frequency range where the coherence was low, such that the overall coherence was improved.
+Then, an instrumented hammer (figure 1.1b) is used to apply forces to the structure in a controlled manner.
+Tests were conducted to determine the most suitable hammer tip (ranging from a metallic one to a soft plastic one).
+The softer tip was found to give best results as it injects more energy in the low-frequency range where the coherence was low, such that the overall coherence was improved.

-Finally, an acquisition system3 (figure 1.1c) is used to acquire the injected force and the response
+Finally, an acquisition system (figure 1.1c) is used to acquire the injected force and response accelera-

-1PCB 356B18.
-Sensitivity is 1 V/g, measurement range is $\pm 5 g$ and bandwidth is 0.5 to 5 kHz.
+&lt;sup>1PCB 356B18.
+Sensitivity is $1\,V/g$ , measurement range is $\pm 5\,g$ and bandwidth is 0.5 to 5 kHz.

-2Kistler 9722A2000.
-Sensitivity of $2.3 \, mV/N$ and measurement range of $2 \, kN$ accelerations in a synchronized way and with sufficiently low noise.
+&lt;sup>2Kistler 9722A2000.
+Sensitivity of $2.3 \, mV/N$ and measurement range of $2 \, kN$

-3OROS OR36.
+&lt;sup>3OROS OR36.
 24bits signal-delta ADC.